 People are who and (largely) how they are.
 Even with lots of effort, coaching, and even counseling, it’s hard to change.

 As someone who leads a training and development company, it feels risky to write this.
 I’m concerned that my words will be misunderstood.
 So I want to be sure I’m clear.
 People can learn new skills.
 Managers can learn to coach and give feedback.
 People at all levels and in all roles can learn to communicate differently.
 Everyone can learn to use new technology.
 But we don’t fundamentally change who and how we are.
-People who hate to public speak aren’t likely to wake up tomorrow clambering to give presentations to a thousand people.
-People who don’t like crowds aren’t likely to want to spend every weekend at large sporting events.
+People who hate to public speak aren’t likely to wake up tomorrow clambering to give presentations to thousands of people.
+People who don’t like crowds aren’t likely to want to spend every weekend at large sporting events when they resume.

-What I’m really trying to say is, stop trying to get something from someone who can’t give it to you.
+What I’m really trying to say is, stop trying to get something from someone who can’t give that to you.
 If you work for someone who never provides feedback, no matter how often you ask, get input from someone else.
 Lots of people can provide you with helpful information if you ask for it and make it safe to tell you the truth.
-If you partner or best friend isn’t social, ask someone else to go to events with you.
 If you’re chastising yourself for not being more athletic, accept that you like to read, and buy yourself a new book.

 I’m not telling you to get a new job.
 I’m telling you to be realistic in your expectations of yourself and others.
 The most powerful thing you can do is to be yourself and let others be themselves.
 And if you don’t like how or who someone is, hang out with someone else.